Alan Mulally

 Born in Oakland, California

-BS in Aeronautical & Astronautical Engineering, University of Kansas
+Earned B.S. in Aeronautical & Astronautical Engineering

-MS in Aeronautical & Astronautical Engineering, University of Kansas
+Earned M.S. in Aeronautical & Astronautical Engineering

 Joined Boeing as an engineer